 When you’re looking for ways to improve your outdoor space, you should seriously consider putting up a new fence.
 Such a project comes with many benefits, and these include added privacy, comfort, and security.
 Not only does a fence discourage criminals and animals from entering your property, but it also gives your home more protection from the elements.

 Fences can be pretty easy to get these days.
-However, you must make sure to avoid the following mistakes so you can fully enjoy the benefits:
+However, you must make sure to avoid five mistake during fence installation so you can fully enjoy the benefits:

 1. Being unsure of the boundaries

 One thing is for sure and that is you do not want to build on your neighbour’s land.
 Define your property lines before you book an installation.
 It can be time-consuming and expensive to have to remove sections because they extended off your estate.
 It could even mean settling for a design completely different from the one you originally had in mind.
 So, double-check your legal documents for the information you need.
 You can also engage a licensed surveyor to determine the boundaries.

 2. Forgetting to mark underground utilities

 When you overlook this, there lies the possibility that your utility lines could be damaged or severed during the installation.
 This is something you cannot afford to happen because it will cause you to spend more time and money.
 You may have to use a cable locator or perform some exploratory shallow digs to find out where your lines are.
 Better yet, ask your provider for cable plans and similar papers.

 Each area or region in Perth has its own system responsible for planning and development.
 Though there are local authorities or councils, the rules are pretty much the same across the state.
 For instance, you don’t need to get approval when you are building Colorbond fencing in Joondalup if it is not taller than two metres and does not restrict water run-off from adjoining properties.
 Be aware however that there may be other constraints you should be aware of — You can learn more by contacting your local Council.

 4. Having incorrect ground clearance